Wisdom Teeth Removal

 Wisdom Teeth Removal Process

 The extraction of a wisdom tooth is a surgical process.
-At Oral and Facial Surgery Center, Dr. Ardoin and Dr. Kennedy will either numb your mouth with a local anesthetic or will recommend sedation.
+At Oral and Facial Surgery Center, Dr. Ardoin or Dr. Kennedy will either numb your mouth with a local anesthetic or will recommend sedation.

 Since wisdom teeth often get stuck beneath the gumline, we may have to make an incision in your gums and remove some of the bone from the surrounding area to access it.
 Because of the awkward location, your tooth may also need to be split into pieces so that it can be removed.